MoonPoet/xaprb-src/content/blog/2016/cursive.md

 I stayed slow and forceful.
 Beauty was more important than speed or relaxation.
 Muscle cramps be damned.

-One day my father commented that I shouldn't be writing with my fingers.
-I should balance my arm on the muscles of my forearm, he told me, hold my fingers steady, and write with my whole arm.
-He demonstrated.
+Someone suggested that I balance my arm on the muscles of my forearm, hold my fingers steady, and write with my whole arm.

-I thought my father's writing was terrible, and I was irritated at the suggestion that I could do anything wrong.
-No one had mentioned technique to me before.
-I was just supposed to copy the letters by tracing them, and I had learned how to do that.
-And besides, everyone always complimented my beautiful penmanship.
+I didn't take the suggestion, because that wasn't what I had taught myself to do, and everyone always complimented my beautiful penmanship.

-I ignored my father.

 {{< dinkus >}}